aws-samples/serverless-pdf-chat/README.md

 > Before you can use these models with this application, **you must request access in the Amazon Bedrock console**.
 See the [Model access](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access.html) section of the Bedrock User Guide for detailed instructions.
 > By default, this application is configured to use Amazon Bedrock in the `us-east-1` Region, make sure you request model access in that Region (this does not have to be the same Region that you deploy this stack to).

-To select your Bedrock FM, specify the `ModelId` parameter during the AWS SAM deployment, such as `anthropic.claude-3-sonnet-20240229-v1:0`.
+To select your Bedrock model, specify the `ModelId` parameter during the AWS SAM deployment, such as `anthropic.claude-3-sonnet-20240229-v1:0`.
 See [Amazon Bedrock model IDs](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html) for a complete list.

 The `ModelId` parameter is used in the GenerateResponseFunction Lambda function of your AWS SAM template to instantiate [LangChain BedrockChat](https://js.langchain.com/v0.1/docs/integrations/chat/bedrock/) and [ConversationalRetrievalChain](https://api.python.langchain.com/en/latest/chains/langchain.chains.conversational_retrieval.base.ConversationalRetrievalChain.html) objects, providing efficient retrieval of relevant context from large datasets to enable the Bedrock model-generated response.